-27. The average price for a Uber ride is $25.73.
+26. The average Uber ride costs $25.73.

-28. Toyota invested $500 million in Uber.
+27. Toyota invested $500 million in Uber.

 Another exciting thing about Uber is that they are developing a fleet of autonomous vehicles.
 The company is already involved with Volvo and Daimler.

 ATG is also working on autonomous trucks for Uber Freights.

-29. Uber earned $11.1 billion in 2020.
+28. Uber earned $11.1 billion in 2020.

 (Business Of Apps)

-Uber stats show that its revenue in 2020 was 15.6% less than its 2019 revenue of $13.19 billion.
+Uber's stats show that its revenue in 2020 was 15.6% less than its 2019 revenue of $13.19 billion.

-30. Uber's net losses amounted to $6.77 billion in 2020.
+29. Uber's net losses amounted to $6.77 billion in 2020.

-31. Lyft lost over $1.8 billion in 2020.
+30. Lyft, Uber’s biggest competitor, lost over $1.8 billion in 2020.